lynkfox/WarframeTilesets/README.md

 * Regular  Users with the ability to request a change, but that needs to be approved by SuperUsers

 * Record Type of Special Add To Mission - Ie: Kuva Siphon, Kuva Flood, Syndicate, Void Rift, Nightmare

+## Recent Changes

+### 8/22
+* Rebuilt Database with CodeFirst properties, and proper migration.
+* If Picture is available of Map of tile, show on ProofRead View (need to rename that view!)

+#### Upcoming Next:
+* Edit for TileDetails with Drop down lists for Tileset and Tilename (or something?
+Grid view?)